 Topics: COVID-19 + Family Mental Health

 The longer families are homebound due to COVID-19, the greater the concerns about child, teen, and parent mental health.
 We are struggling to cope with challenges never dreamed of, all while feeling more isolated from those we’d typically turn to for support.
-Not knowing how long the pandemic will last, many families want to know what they can do to manage the day-to-day at home, and support the long-term emotional health of their kids.
+Not knowing when the pandemic will end, many families want to know what they can do to manage the day-to-day at home, and support the long-term emotional health of their kids.

 Fortunately, in this time of uncertainty, there are some things we do know about supporting child emotional development.
-Below is a summary of advice that experts from the Clay Center and Massachusetts General Hospital (MGH) have shared with a wide range of media outlets.
+Below is advice that experts from each the Clay Center for Young Healthy Minds and Massachusetts General Hospital (MGH) have shared with various media outlets.
 Click on the links within each tip for more detailed guidance in the original story.

 1. Take care of yourself.
 It may feel impossible, but TRY.

 This is probably the hardest and most important thing to do.
 You cannot take care of your kids or loved ones if you don’t tend to your own needs.
 Think about what you personally need to get by right now, and make a plan to prioritize that.
 For some, lack of sleep is debilitating, so sleep needs to be the number one priority.
 Others depend on some dedicated time alone each day, away from everyone else.
 And don’t forget about your mindset – not holding yourself to the same standards as pre-COVID or mentally giving yourself permission to make mistakes could be an important part of self-care.
 “Maybe you didn’t get it right, but it was good enough at the time.
 This is a novel virus, and these are novel times,” says MGH Clay Center executive director Dr. Gene Beresin.
 Finally, if you have a partner or other adult member of the household, talk about the importance of taking care of yourselves, and do your best to support each other in prioritizing what you each need.